bogdan/blog/_posts/2012-05-01-benchmark-performance-patch-ruby-diff.markdown

 General flow on how to tackle performance is clear:

-* [perftools.rb](https://github.com/tmm1/perftools.rb) shows slow method calls in a nice call tree format.
+* [perftools.rb](https://github.com/tmm1/perftools.rb) shows slow method calls in a nice call graph format.
 * [Benchmark](http://ruby-doc.org/stdlib-1.9.2/libdoc/benchmark/rdoc/Benchmark.html) proves that we made an improvement.

 Perftools does all the hard work for you.